Smart climbers never neglect their core. Prioritize core strength with this simple but effective ab-killer exercise: windshield wipers!

-This is a fantastic—and relatively difficult—exercise that targets the abdominals, obliques, and all the muscles of the upper torso and shoulders.
-Initially, it may take you a few tries to get the hang of this exercise, but motor learning and technique gains will come quickly!
-After a few workouts, you’ll feel a noticeable difference in your climbing-specific core strength…and perhaps you’ll come to agree with me that this is your new favorite core exercise!
+This is a fantastic—if difficult—exercise that targets the abdominals, obliques, and all the muscles of the upper torso and shoulders.
+It may take you a few tries to get the hang of it, but motor learning and technique gains will come quickly!
+After a few workouts, you’ll notice a real difference in your climbing-specific core strength.

-- Begin hanging palms away from a pull-up bar, and then lift your legs upward until your back is nearly parallel to the ground and your mid-shins are near the level of the bar.
+- Hang from a pull-up bar with palms facing away.
+Lift your legs upward until your back is nearly parallel to the ground and your mid-shins are near the level of the bar.

 - Now lower your legs to one side and immediately return to the top position.
-Now lower your legs to the other side.
+Then lower your legs to the other side.
 This side-to-side motion is like windshield wipers tracking from 9 o’clock to 3 o’clock and back again.
 Keep your movement slow and controlled all the way down on each side.
 Relying on gravity to pull your legs down takes away from the core activation we’re looking to achieve.

-- Continue for six to twelve (hard) repetitions, trying to maintain a flat back position that’s roughly parallel to the ground throughout.
+- Continue for six to twelve repetitions, aiming to maintain a flat back position that’s roughly parallel to the ground throughout.

 - Do two or three sets with three minutes rest in between.

-Tip: It helps to bend your arms slightly and think about “bending the bar” with your hands throughout the entire exercise—this will better active your rotator cuff and scapular stabilizers, making the exercise a bit easier and less stressful on the shoulders.
+Tip: It helps to bend your arms slightly and think about “bending the bar” with your hands throughout the entire exercise.
+This will better activate your rotator cuff and scapular stabilizers, making the exercise a bit easier and less stressful on the shoulders.

 Learn dozen more exercises for training the core and shoulder muscles in the 3rd edition of Training For Climbing.